Lukysa/Lukysa/README.md

 Working on creative skills, dreaming of brighter futures.

-My areas of focus are games and applications made with Godot, with an emphasis on uniquely tailored UIs.
+My areas of focus are games and applications made with Godot, with an emphasis on strong narratives and uniquely tailored UIs.

 I'm eager to learn from the more experienced or collaborate with others on projects of personal interest.